solidjs/solid-start/docs/routes/core-concepts/api-routes.md

 ## Writing an API Route

 API routes are just like any other route and follow the same filename conventions as [UI Routes][routing].
 The only difference is in what you should export from the file.
-API Routes do not export a default Solid component and a `routeData` function.
+API Routes do not export a default Solid component.

 Instead, they export functions that are named after the HTTP method that they handle.
 For example, a `GET` request would be handled by the exported `GET` function.
 If a handler is not defined for a given HTTP method, SolidStart will return a `405 Method Not Allowed` response.